gychen-him/gychen-him.github.io/_pages/group.md

 ---

 ## Join Our Team
 We are always looking for talented and motivated researchers to join our team.
-If you are interested in:
-- Medical AI and drug discovery
-- Large language models applications
-- Computational biology and chemistry
-- Machine learning for healthcare

-Please feel free to contact me with your CV and research interests.
+If you are interested in, please feel free to contact me with your CV and research interests.

 Email: chenguangyong@him.cas.cn